prjctgeek/foodie/content/recipes/pumpkinbread/index.md

 - handful of old fashioned rolled oats
 - 1 teaspoon salt
 - 1 teaspoon cinnamon
+- 1 teaspoon grated ginger
+- 2 C brown sugar
-- 3 C white sugar
+- 1 C white sugar
-- 4 eggs
+- 3 eggs

 ### Steps

-For pumpkin preparation, quarter a pumping and scoop out the seeds/insides, place in a 350F oven for an hour, or until it smells pumpkin and a knife goes in easily.
+For pumpkin preparation, quarter a pumping and scoop out the seeds/insides, place in a 375F oven for an hour, or until it smells like pumpkin and a knife goes in easily.

-Grease and flour 3 bread loaf pans.
-Preheat oven to 350F
+Grease and flour 2 bread loaf pans.
+Preheat oven to 375F

 Cream pumpkin, oil, sugar and eggs in a large bowl.
+Add the spices.

-Add the spices, salt  and baking soda, then finally mix in the flour.
-Pour into baking pans and top with oats and raisins or chocolate chips.
+In another bowl, add salt, baking soda, and flour.
+Pour into baking pans and top with oats or raisins or chocolate chips.

 Place in the oven and immediately lower the temperature to 300.
-Bake for an hour or until the top is brown and a knife comes out clean when inserted.
+Bake for an hour or until brown and a knife comes out clean when inserted.